cmstead/gittey/README.md

 Current options at the command line for Gittey:

-- `--configure-branch-annotations` - Configure branch prefix annotations
+ - `--configure-branch-annotations` - Create branch annotation prefixes
-- `--clear-configuration` - Clear current configuration
+ - `--reset-configuration` - Reset configuration to default settings
+ - `--delete-branch` - Delete a branch
+ - `--prune-branches` - Menued branch cleanup
-- `--branch-prefixes` - Display a table of branch annotation prefixes and descriptions
+ - `--branch-prefixes` - Display branch prefixes and descriptions
-- `--commit-prefixes` - Display a table of commit message annotation prefixes and descriptions
+ - `--commit-prefixes` - Display commit prefixes and descriptions
-- `--new-branch` - Create a new branch using the annotation rules
+ - `--new-branch` - Create a new branch using defined configuration
-- `--commit` - Create a new commit with an annotation for what was done
+ - `--commit` - Create a new branch using defined configuration
+ - `-h, --help` - Display help info
+ - `-v, --version` - Display current version